Skip to content

 The Good

-Another great feature of Toast is that it's scalable.
-If you're planning on opening a new restaurant, the system will track all expenses, costs, and revenue by location
+Toast is also scalable.
+If you plan to open a new restaurant, the system can track all expenses, costs, and revenue by location

-One unique feature is that, unlike retail orders, every customer is going to have preferences in how they want their item made.
-Toast lets you make the order without onions, or give the waitstaff a way to tell the cooking staff how a customer wants their steak cooked.
+A unique feature is that, unlike retail orders, every customer will have preferences in how they want their item made.
+Toast allows you to create an order without onions and enables the waitstaff to tell the cooking staff how a customer wants their steak cooked.

-If you're worried about the amount of time you're going to have to spend training new employees on the new system, there is Learn with Toast.
-In it, there's a training portal that can give your new employees a way to reference issues as they come across them, and a way to keep one more task out of your hands.
+If you're worried about the amount of time you'll have to spend training new employees on the new system, there is Learn with Toast.
+It's a training portal that can give your new employees a way to reference issues as they come across them and keep one more task out of your hands.

 Could Be Better

-The payment processing fee covers all costs, meaning Toast only gets paid when you do at a rate of 2.99% + 15¢ per transaction for both card-present and card-not-present processing.
-The card-not-present processing feature is pretty sweet.
+The payment processing fee covers all costs, meaning Toast only gets paid when you do at a rate of 2.99% + 15¢ per transaction on the Starter plan.
+The fees vary depending on the plan and type of transaction.

-Make sure that you're not overlooking another service because it's more expensive than the basic version, if you need the features that are in Toast.
+If you need the features in Toast, make sure that you're not overlooking another service because it's more expensive than the basic version.

-They also require that you're using them as your payment processor.
-This may feel a little binding, but their pricing remains very competitive with other payment processing agents, and gives you one last vendor you have to manage.
+They also require that you use them as your payment processor.
+This may feel a little binding, but their pricing remains very competitive with other payment processing agents and gives you one last vendor to manage.

 2. Lightspeed POS